alerner1/engineering-manager-proto-1/README.md

 --We probably want to label the parts as high medium low severity as an additional column there)

---replace "upcoming critical tasks" and "predictions" with "predicted risk"
+DONE --replace "upcoming critical tasks" and "predictions" with "predicted risk"

 --functionality to show how % of design errors changes over time for each program (or division I suppose?) (fig a)